Zichqec/YAYA_Fundamentals/module_10_yaya_libraries/00_yaya_as_shiori.md

 `SHIORI3FW.REF_ACCEL` is an option that affects whether references remain as an array, or are made into separate variables.
 With this option off, you will get references in the form `reference0`, `reference1`, `reference2`, etc., which is a little slower.
 With this option on, you will *only* get `reference[0]`, `reference[1]`, `reference[2]`, etc. Note that you always get the reference array regardless of which option you choose.

-`SHIORI3FW.AUTO_TYPE_CONVERT` is an option that affects the references that are recieved from the SHIORI events.
-With this option off, they will all be recieved as strings, and you will have to convert them to different types manually.
-With this option on, YAYA will use `TOAUTOEX` on them to try and convert them to real numbers or integers as it deems appropriate. *This option also converts all byte 0x01 characters (`C_BYTE1`) to commas.*
+`SHIORI3FW.AUTO_DATA_CONVERT` is an option that affects the references that are recieved from the SHIORI events.
+I *think* it is intended to make YAYA's behavior more closely match that of AYA, for people who are converting over, but don't quote me on that.
+What you need to know is that it sometimes converts numbers when it shouldn't (such as if they have a leading 0 that would be lost, or would be over the maximum integer limit), thus causing data to be lost.
+It also converts all 0x01 characters to commas.

 This behavior is many times undesirable.
-For example, if you wanted the user to input a zip code into an input box, YAYA will see those numbers as an integer and convert them accordingly.
+For example, if you wanted the user to input a zip code into an input box, auto data convert will see those numbers as an integer and convert them accordingly.
 However, some zip codes start with 0s, and those 0s would be lost.
 You can imagine that might screw up your code.
+Without auto data convert, if there is a leading 0, it will see that and will leave the data as a string instead of an integer.

 Additionally, as mentioned before, the byte value 0x01 (`C_BYTE1`) is often used as a delimiter.
 This is true for some SHIORI events as well. `OnBIFFComplete` is an event that occurs when an email check has been completed successfully. `reference7` contains all of the headers for the emails that were fetched.
 It separates them by byte 0x01, because email headers sometimes contain things like commas.
 So, this is a way to keep them separated properly.
-Except, with auto type convert on, all these 0x01 bytes are converted to commas.
+Except, with auto data convert on, all these 0x01 bytes are converted to commas.
 Suddenly, you can't divide up the email headers cleanly anymore.

-So, what can you do, if you want to keep auto type convert on?
-Thankfully, there is also something called `reference.raw`. `reference.raw` is an array just like reference, except that auto type convert does not apply to it.
+So, what can you do, if you need to keep auto data convert on?
+Thankfully, there is also something called `reference.raw`. `reference.raw` is an array just like reference, except that all the data is kept as strings and not converted at all.
 So, if you use `reference.raw[7]`, you can get the original array of email headers with the byte 0x01 delimiters.
 If you use `reference.raw[0]` with the input box example, you can get the zip code exactly as written, leading 0 and all.
 Note that `reference.raw` is always an array, you cannot write `reference.raw0`.

-Also worth noting is that auto type convert was on by default up until late 2022.
+Also worth noting is that auto data convert was on by default up until late 2022.
 Nowadays, it is set to off by default.
-So, if you import someone else's YAYA code into your ghost and it isn't working, and you have auto type convert off, that could be the reason, and you may need to go through and add explicit type conversions to references.
+So, if you import someone else's YAYA code into your ghost and it isn't working, and you have auto data convert off, that could be the reason.
+It's pretty unlikely, I think, but still worth keeping in mind.

+Please note also that I had previously misunderstood auto data convert, and claimed that with it off, all reference data would be stored as strings and must be explicitly converted.
+This is not true, and the updated info on this page should be accurate.

 Finally, there are some special operators that you can add to your scripts.
 In Sakura Script, the `\e` tag is used when you want to end a script and ignore everything that comes after it.
 Tags will not be executed, and text will not be displayed to the user.
 This means you can insert other things after it, like special tags your code can check for, or these special operators.

-First is **eval**.
+First is **delayed eval**.
 If you want to apply a change to a variable when a certain script is executed, you can use `:eval=` for that.
 Any text you write after it will be run through an `EVAL` function.

+**NOTE: delayed eval was found to present a security risk after this guide was originally written. *You should not use delayed eval.* There is now a setting in the config.dic file to turn this option off.
+Please turn it off unless absolutely necessary.
+You can use \![raise] tags to generate SHIORI events to change your variables directly instead.
+Having access to EVAL in ordinary scripts is a bad idea!**

 ```c
 OnRaiseFriendshipBasedOnDialogue